-The End-user Statement ("EUS") should be completed and signed by the foreign consignee.
+The End-user Statement ("EUS") should be completed and signed by the foreign consignee/end user.

-If the foreign consignee is not the end-user of the items and the end-user is known at the time of the items' transfer from Singapore, the foreign consignee must also fill up the details of the end-user.
+If the foreign consignee is not the end-user of the items and the end-user is known at the time of the items' transfer from Singapore, the foreign consignee may also fill up the details of the end-user.